University Park, Florida

+History

+The area developed around the Tamiami Campus of Florida International University, which was established on the site of the former Tamiami Airport.
+During FIU’s early years, airport hangars were repurposed as classrooms and portions of the former runways were used for parking.
+As development expanded westward in Miami-Dade County, the surrounding area became known as University Park after the university campus.
+In June 2009, the Florida International University Board of Trustees approved renaming the University Park Campus as the Modesto A. Maidique Campus in honour of former university president Modesto A. Maidique.
+The official naming ceremony was scheduled for autumn the same year.

 Description

 Green Library and Owa Ehan at Florida International University.

-The original name of Florida International University's main campus was the Tamiami Campus, then it became the University Park Campus and it is now called the Modesto A. Maidique Campus).
-It is located in the area.
-The campus encompasses 344 acre.
-Florida International University was built from around 1965 onwards, with the destruction of Tamiami Airport.
-At the time, very little was located around FIU, and the campus was referred to as University Park.
-As Miami grew west, the area came to be known as University Park after the university's campus name.
+The Modesto A. Maidique Campus of Florida International University is located in University Park and serves as the university’s principal campus.
+The campus encompasses approximately 342 acre.
 Today, University Park houses all of the campus's colleges and schools as well as all the administrative offices and main university facilities.
-University Park is also home to Reagan House (formally known as University House), the home of FIU's president, the Wertheim Performing Arts Center, the Frost Art Museum, the International Hurricane Research Center, and the university's athletic facilities such as Pitbull Stadium, FIU Baseball Stadium, and FIU Arena.
+Since 2001 University Park is also home to Reagan House (formally known as University House), the home of FIU's president.
+Further facilities include the Wertheim Performing Arts Center, the Frost Art Museum, the International Hurricane Research Center, and the university's athletic facilities such as Pitbull Stadium, FIU Baseball Stadium, and FIU Arena.

+The Patricia and Phillip Frost Art Museum is a Smithsonian affiliate.
+Admission is free, and the museum houses a range of collections, from pre-Columbian objects dating from 200-500 AD to contemporary art.

 Until the early-1990s, aerial pictures of the campus clearly revealed the features of the airport that used to occupy the land until 1969.
 Construction has obliterated all of these features, and only the University Tower remains as memory of the university's past.
-Today, University Park is home to about 87% of the student population and 94% of housing students.
-University Park is a lush, heavily vegetated campus, with many lakes and nature preserves, as well as an arboretum and has 92 buildings.
-Current construction at University Park includes an independent art museum for the Frost Art Museum, a Graduate Business School Complex, a Molecular Biology Building, a Student Services Building, a Social Sciences Building, a Medical School Complex, and an expansion to FIU Stadium for a seating capacity of 45,000.
+Today, the Modesto A. Maidique Campus is home to about 87% of the student population and 94% of housing students and serves as FIU’s principal campus.
+University Park is a lush, heavily vegetated campus, with many lakes and nature preserves, as well as an arboretum and has 92 buildings.FIU’s Nature Preserve occupies approximately 11 acres, designated as and contains three distinct ecosystems that provide habitat for 266 species of wildlife and numerous native plant species.
+Current and planned construction projects include new academic facilities, research buildings, student housing developments and an academic medical centre developed in partnership with Baptist Health South Florida.

+In 2026, FIU announced plans for its first affiliated off-campus housing development near the Modesto A. Maidique Campus.
+The proposed 21-storey building is expected to provide approximately 820 student beds and is scheduled to open in Fall 2028.